1. What is Ebola virus disease?

 Other key precautions are safe injection and phlebotomy procedures, including safe management of sharps, regular and rigorous environmental cleaning, decontamination of surfaces and equipment, and management of soiled linen and of waste.

-In addition, it is important to ensure safe processing of laboratory samples from suspected or confirmed patients with EDV and safe handling of dead bodies or human remains for post-mortem examination and burial preparation.
-Any health-care workers and other professionals undertaking these tasks in connection with suspected or confirmed patients with Ebola virus disease should wear appropriate PPE and follow precautions and procedures recommended by WHO.
+In addition, it is important to ensure safe processing of laboratory samples from suspected or confirmed patients with EDV and safe handling of dead bodies or human remains for post‐mortem examination and burial preparation.
+Any health‐care workers and other professionals undertaking these tasks in connection with suspected or confirmed patients with Ebola virus disease should wear appropriate PPE and follow precautions and procedures recommended by the Ministry of Health and WHO.

-WHO strongly recommends that people seek credible health advice about Ebola virus disease from their public health authority.
+The Ministry of Health strongly recommends that people seek credible health advice about Ebola virus disease from their nearest health facility.

 While there is no specific drug against Ebola, the best treatment is intensive supportive treatment provided in the hospital by health workers using strict infection control procedures.
 The infection can be controlled through recommended protective measures.

-10. How does WHO protect health during outbreaks?
+11. How does the Ministry of Health protect the citizens during outbreaks?

-WHO provides technical advice to countries and communities to prepare for and respond to Ebola outbreaks.
+The Ministry of Health provides technical advice to health facilities and communities to prepare for and respond to Ebola outbreaks.

-- deployments of experts and the distribution of health supplies (such as personal protection gear for health workers) when they are requested by the country;
+• deployments of experts and the distribution of health supplies (such as personal protection gear

 12. Is it safe to travel during an outbreak?
-What is WHO’s travel advice?
+What is the Ministry of Health and WHO’s travel advice?

 While travellers should always be vigilant with regard to their health and those around them, the risk of infection for travellers is very low since person‐to‐person transmission results from direct contact with the body fluids or secretions of an infected patient.